 • KUN – It is read when the Kanji is accompanied by a hiragana;

-The custom is to read every word using the ON reading, but in some cases it can end with the KUN reading.
+The custom is to read the entire word using the ON reading, but in some cases, it can end with the KUN reading;

-When ideograms are usually isolated, they are verbs or individual words that originated from ancient Japanese.
-ON reading, on the other hand, most of the time occurs when an ideogram is paired with another, because ON readings usually have 1 syllable, or as the name suggests, a sound.
+When the ideograms are usually isolated, they are verbs or individual words that originated from ancient Japanese.
+ON reading is most often when an ideogram is next to another, because ON readings tend to have 1 syllable, or as the name suggests, a sound.

-The verbs, suffixes, and prefixes usually have the reading KUN.
+Verbs, suffixes, and prefixes usually have the KUN reading.
 Remembering that a reading can also vary.
-It is worth remembering that people's names usually have other readings in addition to ON and KUN.
+It is worth noting that people’s names often have other readings besides ON and KUN.

 We recommend reading: